Kids' Haven Lynchburg

 School groups provide grief support for children during the school day.
 Groups are run by our trained facilitators under the supervision of the school counselor.

-We have a range of materials that we can provide to support the family’s journey including a comprehensive lending library.
+We have a range of resource materials we can provide to support a family’s journey including a comprehensive lending library.

 Summer Camp